 Near the longstanding Daikokuya ramen shop on First Street in the Little Tokyo area, there are countless options for eating well.
 Soups and skewers are readily available, but for noodles most eaters in the area queue up at Marugame Monzo.

 An udon house with an Italian backbone, Monzo has been drawing in customers for the better part of a year with the endless thumps coming from the glassed-in kitchen.
 Those whacks and slaps are the sound of udon being hand-pulled and pounded into submission.
-The results are a bit al dente, just chewy enough and entirely addictive.
+The results are a bit al dente, just chewy enough and entirely crave-worthy.
 Laced with garlic or chile, urchin, or just lots of cream, each bowl is a hand-cut noodle adventure.
 And then there are the crossovers, like udon carbonara, with all the smokiness and cheese of its Italian ancestry, but meant to be eaten with chopsticks.

 329 E. 1st St., Los Angeles, CA 90012